insaneinthemembrane/Insanecoin-v2/README.md

 # Swapping Coins #

 <p>The deadline is in early to mid November.
-Check at <a href="http://insanecoin.com" target="_blank">insanecoin.com</a>, and at <a href="https://bitcointalk.org/index.php?topic=1625942.0" target="_blank">the bitcointalk insane thread</a> to make sure you do not miss the deadline.</p>
+Check at <a href="http://insanecoin.com" target="_blank">insanecoin.com</a>, and at <a href="https://bitcointalk.org/index.php?topic=1625942.0" target="_blank">the bitcointalk insane thread</a> to make sure you do not miss the deadline.</p> The address to return coins to is: <a href="http://109.169.57.125:3001/address/THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj" target="_blank">THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj</a>

 ----

 # Destroying Returned Trumpinsane #

-<p>Trumpinsane coins sent to be swapped for insane coins ahould not be left lying around in 1 account address, <a href="http://109.169.57.125:3001/address/TQoEjW3d8WQhCmvTgbMj1fRqdrVsRLEqyS" target="_blank">TQoEjW3d8WQhCmvTgbMj1fRqdrVsRLEqyS</a>, especially so if these coins are then staked causing network instability and slow-down.
-In addition, it is a security risk as they could be stolen or used by the account holder to claim free insane.</p>

 <p>After a claim has been settled the Trumpinsane should be destroyed.
 An address was made for this purpose.
 It was made using a Python Base58 and Base58Check implementation template.
 No private key was generated and the coins do not stake, nor can they be removed by anyone.</p>